mozilla-services/socorro/docs/dev.rst

    That will build the app Docker image required for development.

-5. Initialize Postgres, Elasticsearch, S3, and Pub/Sub.
+5. Initialize Postgres, Elasticsearch, S3, and SQS.

    Then you need to set up services.
 To do that, run: